a-jimenezc/Predicci-n_de_enfermedad_cardiaca/README.md

 El objetivo del presente análisis es desarrollar un modelo que permita predecir si un paciente presenta un cuadro de enfermedad de arterias coronarias.

-## Getting Started

-[Insert instructions for getting started with the project here]

 ## Prerequisites

 [Insert a list of prerequisites for the project here]

-## Installation

-[Insert instructions for installing the project here]

-## Usage

-[Insert instructions for using the project here]

 ## Data